PactFlow Contract Testing

 • PactFlow Token – the read/write authentication token for your PactFlow account.
 This can be retrieved from PactFlow with the command Settings > API Tokens > Read/write token > Copy.

-Once you have entered these values, click Next and SwaggerHub will retrieve the applications that are available (as defined in PactFlow).
+Once you have entered these values, click Next and SwaggerHub will retrieve the available applications (as defined in PactFlow).
 You can then choose the desired application from the pulldown list.

 Once the setup is complete, click CREATE to save your PactFlow settings.